RomanPlaud/hierarchical_decision_rules/README.md

          ```
      - Each dataset should have its own entry, as the metric may differ across datasets.

+3. **Register the Metric**
+     - Add your metric to the [metric registry](hierulz/metrics/registry.py) following the format of existing entries.
+     Example:
+     ```python
+     'Your Metric': MetricInfo(Node2Leaf, Path('configs/metrics/interface/your_metric.json'))
+     ```
+3. **Run the Interface**
+     - Your custom metric will now be available in the interface for selection and evaluation.

 ### Option B: Custom Metrics (For Metrics That Cannot Be Precomputed)

 1. **Implement Your Metric**
      - Create a new file, e.g., `your_metric.py`, in the `hierulz/metrics/` directory.
-     - Define your metric as a class inheriting from the base [Metric](hierulz/metrics/base_metric.py) class.
+     - Define your metric as a class YourMetric inheriting from the base [Metric](hierulz/metrics/base_metric.py) class.

 2. **Add a Metric Configuration**
      - Create a JSON config file, e.g., `configs/metrics/your_metric.json`, with the following structure: